seewoo5/seewoo5.github.io/_posts/2026-08-16-openai-sphere-packing-digest-part1.md

 - The proof has weird choices of words, such as "Mellin envelope".
 I like the proof, but I didn't enjoy reading the proof.
 - One of the core ideas, in my opinion, is to work with the Mellin transform.
 Such an idea first appears in Section 5 of the 2016 paper by [Cohn and Miller](https://arxiv.org/abs/1603.04759).
 The report cites CM16 for the radial formulation but does not discuss this particular precedent, which is also mentioned in the [recent *Scientific American* article](https://www.scientificamerican.com/article/openais-latest-math-breakthroughs-commit-research-misconduct-experts-say/).
 - OpenAI also shared [reasoning walkthroughs](https://cdn.openai.com/pdf/reasoning-walkthroughs.pdf) for the proofs.
 For the sphere-packing problem, the walkthrough is a sketch or summary rather than Astra's chain of thought.
 I first tried reading it before the report, but it wasn't helpful.
 It would be more helpful if it were a detailed, *raw* chain of thought (although these seem to be becoming harder to track these days...).
 - I also wonder if Astra would be able to find this proof if the conjectured asymptotic exponent were not given.
 I think it still might be possible, assuming that it does the numerical experiments itself.
-However, I do think that knowing about the conjectured exponent $\sqrt{e/2\pi}$ and the uncertainty principle constant $1/\pi$ might be helpful a lot.
+However, I do think that knowing about the conjectured exponent $\sqrt{e/2\pi}$ and the uncertainty principle constant $1/\pi$ might helped a lot.

 ## Radial and Schwartz reductions